USDepartmentofLabor/ui-claimant-experience-pilot/README.md

 Each SWA model record will require a public/private key registration.
 To ease this in local development, there are some make commands available.

+The SOP doc for [SWA Public Key Management](./docs/sop/swa-public-key-management.md) contains much of this same information, but focused on WCMS use.

 For example, create a new SWA record for Kansas in your local development area, you might do:

 ```sh